iqual-ch/drupal-platform/docs/automation.md

    * Manual dispatch
    * Call from other workflow

 This workflow will run the "unit" testsuite according to the `phpunit.xml` (fallback to `phpunit.xml.dist`) in the repository.
-This type of testing doesn't require a full Drupal build and will not use the images defined in `manifests/local`.
+This type of testing doesn't require a full Drupal build.

 ## PHPUnit Functional Testing